 12. Befriend A Local Cat

 If you haven’t seen the Instagram hashtag #catsofistanbul, you should look it up.
 Most of the city’s iconic landmarks seem to have one or more feline mascots lazing around or posing for selfies with tourists.

-In Çanakkale, I found out that Turkey’s friendly felines aren’t unique to its capital city.
+In Çanakkale, I found out that Turkey’s friendly felines aren’t unique to its largest city.
 Almost every business has a resident cat or two hanging around hoping to catch some scraps.
 In Çanakkale town, the local cats hang around the fishing harbour waiting for a share in the daily catch.

 Unlike some cities around the world, the stray cats in Turkey are very friendly and love to be petted.
 If you’re wanting to pet these friendly felines, make sure you bring a bottle of hand sanitiser just to be safe.

 The most famous parts of Turkey’s Çanakkale province are Troy, Gallipoli, and perhaps Assos.
 But don’t let that fool you into thinking a holiday to Çanakkale would restrict you to a historical tour.

 Çanakkale has everything you could want in a Mediterranean getaway.
 It would be a mistake to miss the region’s iconic historical sites, but you can also relax on sunny beaches, swim in crystal clear seas, and indulge in world-class local food and wine.

 Like ancient Troy, Çanakkale province is gradually being unearthed.
 Adventurous international travellers will be rewarded with authenticity and off-the-beaten-path charm.
 But it’s not going to remain undiscovered forever, so add this place to your travel plans this year.